Cauayan, Isabela: Bridges

 The city's road network includes 20 permanent bridges, 6 of which are reinforced concrete deck girder (RCDG) bridges.
 Thirteen concrete overflow bridges and one steel bridge account for a total aggregate length of 431.5 lineal meters.
-Two RCDG bridges along the Maharlika highway have recently been replaced under the Tulay ng Pangulo Program of then President Fidel Ramos and were inaugurated in 1999 by no less than President Joseph Estrada.
-However, The Alicaocao Overflow Bridge spanning 66 meters was hit by disastrous flood in 1998 causing the bridge to collapse particularly at the Carabbatan Chica portion.
-Replacement of the said bridge is crucial to the development of the other side of the Cagayan River since this is the only route going to that place except when you take Naguilian Bridge via Minanga in the municipality of Naguilian, which is a tormentous stretch aside from causing delay.
-Several overflow bridges within the city also needs immediate replacement and around 16 bridges and 18 RCCP culverts more need to be constructed/replaced in order to make the city road network system efficient.
+Two RCDG bridges along the Maharlika highway have recently been replaced under the Tulay ng Pangulo Program of then-President Fidel Ramos and were inaugurated in 1999 by no less than President Joseph Estrada.
+However, the Alicaocao Overflow Bridge spanning 66 meters was hit by a disastrous flood in 1998, causing the bridge to collapse, particularly at the Carabatan Chica portion.
+Replacement of the said bridge is crucial to the development of the other side of the Cagayan River since this is the only route going to that place, except when you take Naguilian Bridge via Minanga in the municipality of Naguilian, which is a tormentous stretch aside from causing delay.
+Several overflow bridges within the city also need immediate replacement, and around 16 bridges and 18 RCCP culverts need to be constructed/replaced in order to make the city's road network system efficient.

+Currently, two bridges are under construction to divert the Alicaocao Overflow Bridge: the Santa Luciana-San Pablo Bridge (also called the Gov BGDy Bridge), which spans barangays Santa Luciana to San Pablo to connect Southern Cauayan, and the Mabantad-Cabaruan Bridge (also called the Gov. FND Bridge or the New Alicaocao Bridge), which spans barangays Mabantad to Cabaruan to connect Northern Cauayan.